 Professor Leung was the recipient of the 1983 Alfred V Bodine / SME Award – for best graduate research in machine tool economics, sponsored by the Society of Manufacturing Engineers.

-Professor Fong is the Dean of School of Translation of The Hang Seng University of Hong Kong (HSUHK).
+Professor Fong is the Dean of School of Translation and Foreign Languages of The Hang Seng University of Hong Kong (HSUHK).
 He graduated from The Chinese University of Hong Kong and received his MAs and PhD from York University (Canada) and the University of Toronto.
 Afterward, he taught at the University of Toronto and York University in Canada, and was Professor-Reader and Chairman of the Department of Translation at the Chinese University of Hong Kong.
 He has written many articles on modern and contemporary Chinese literature and translation.

-Under Professor Fong’s leadership, the School of Translation was established in 2010.
+Under Professor Fong’s leadership, the School of Translation and Foreign Languages was established in 2010.
 It offers the Bachelor of Translation with Business, which is the first of its kind in Hong Kong.
 In 2016, the School embarks on a new journey and offers the first postgraduate programme – Master of Arts in Translation (Business and Legal) at HSMC.

 An acclaimed translator, Professor Fong translated into English many plays by Gao Xingjian, winner of the 2000 Nobel Prize in Literature.
 They were published in The Other Shore, Snow in August, Cold Literature: Selected Works by Gao Xingjian (with Mabel Lee), Escape and The Man Who Questions Death, and Of Mountains and Seas.
 He also translated Samuel Beckett’s Waiting for Godot, Jean Genet’s Haute Surveillance, Dale Wasserman’s Man of La Mancha, Antonio Skármeta’s Burning Patience, and Arthur Miller’s Death of a Salesman into Chinese, all for stage performances in Hong Kong.
 He was editor and author of several books, including Dubbing and Subtitling in a World Context, On Drama, History of Hong Kong Drama, Studies on Hong Kong Drama, Plays from Hong Kong and others.
 He is currently editor of Business Translation Journal.